rubzip/PoliticalPass/README.md

 * `wordcloud` : Used to create word clouds from dictionaries.

 ## About data
-I have selected some relevant political profiles in Spain (`datos.csv`), labeled as 0 (rightist) and 1 (leftist), then I have downloaded the n last tweets from each user labeled based on who wrote it.
+I have selected some relevant political profiles in Spain (`datos.csv`), labeled as 0 (rightist) and 1 (leftist), then I have downloaded the N last tweets from them.

 ### Problems
  * Nowadays left-wing and right-wing concepts are senseless since we have 2 variables in [political spectrum](https://en.wikipedia.org/wiki/Political_spectrum), but it was the simplest way to label data.
- * Another problem of data is that we have a large amount of tweets from a small quantity of accounts, this could be problematic.
+ * Another problem of data is that we have a large amount of tweets from a small quantity of accounts, this could be problematic (or not).

 ## Mining